Anti Money Laundering Policy

 • Fail to report any suspected infraction or wrongdoing relating to bribery and corruption

-• Rango Construction employees, directors, business associates and stakeholders must never offer, promise, or give financial or other advantage to any person (including a foreign public official) with the intention of rewarding improper performance by them in the course of duty. • Rango Construction employees, directors, business associates, and other stakeholders must never directly or indirectly accept or agree to receive financial or other advantage as reward for the improper performance of their duties.
+• Rango Construction employees, directors, business associates, and other stakeholders must never directly or indirectly accept or agree to receive financial or other advantage as reward for the improper performance of their duties.
 It makes no difference whether the advantage is for them or a third party or the Company.

 • In this policy “third party” means any individual or organization we come into contact with during the course of doing business and includes actual and potential customers, suppliers, distributors, business contacts, agents, advisers, government and public bodies, including their advisors, representatives, and officials, politicians and political parties.